Sector Rankings For ETFs & Mutual Funds

 The following article is from one of our external contributors.
 It does not represent the opinion of Benzinga and has not been edited.

-At the outset of the fourth quarter of 2012, only a single sector earns an Attractive rating.
+At the beginning of the first quarter of 2013, only the Consumer Staples Sector earns an Attractive rating.
 My sector ratings are based on the aggregation of my fund ratings for every ETF and mutual fund in each sector.
 Reports on all sectors will follow per our 1Q13 Best & Worst Sector Preview.

-Investors looking for quality sector funds that hold quality stocks should look no further than the Consumer Staples sector.
-None of the other sectors earn an Attractive-or-better rating.
+Investors looking for sector funds that hold quality stocks should look no further than the Consumer Staples and Information Technology sectors.
+Only these sectors house Attractive-or-better rated funds.
 Figures 6 and 7 provide details.
 The primary driver behind an Attractive fund rating is good portfolio management, or good stock picking, with low total annual costs

 Note that the Attractive-or-better Predictive ratings do not always correlate with Attractive-or-better total annual costs.
 This fact underscores that (1) low fees can dupe investors and (2) investors should invest only in funds with good stocks and low fees.

 See Figures 4 through 13 for a detailed breakdown of ratings distributions by sector.
-See my free ETF & mutual fund screener for free rankings and ratings on 7000+ mutual funds and 400+ ETFs.
+See my free ETF & mutual fund screener for rankings, ratings and free reports on 7000+ mutual funds and 400+ ETFs.
 My fund rating methodology is detailed here.

 All of my reports on the best & worst ETFs and mutual funds in every sector and investment style are available here.